 On Being is my favorite podcast.
 Led by Krista Tippett, it interviews guests on what it means to be human.
 A few years ago I listened to her interview with John Paul Lederach, one of the most esteemed mediators in the world today.
-He shared a haiku which has always stuck with me.
+He shared a haiku that has always stuck with me.
 It packs a punch, even in its short simplicity:

 “Don’t ask the mountain